TOPIC: What Is The Best Golf Training Routine?

 What Is the Best Golf Training Routine?

 Golf is just like every other sport.
-There are many training routines one can take in order to further themselves in the sport.
-It's up to the athlete themselves to decide which one of the routines they feel that would best suit their needs for what their trying to gain.
+There are many training routines one can take in order to improve themselves in the sport.
+It's up to the athlete to decide which one of the routines they feel that would best suit their needs for what their trying to gain.

 "Grip it and rip it.
 It works for John Daly.